 As you can see in above output, left column denotes parameters which can be limited using ulimit, along with their measuring unit and option to be used in braces and the last column shows current set value.

 ulimit controlled parameters :

 See below list of parameters which can be limit using ulimit and their details.
-List is from man page and parameters are self explanatory.
+The list is from man page and parameters are self-explanatory.
 Since this is bash built in; when you check manpage, you will see all bash commands.
 You have to scroll that man page all the way to bottom (since its alphabetically sorted) to get to

 ulimit section.
 There you will find these parameters.

-To set specific parameter limit values, you can issue command :
+To set specific parameter limit values, you can issue the command :

 # ulimit -option <value>

-Once done, it will limit this parameter for current shell (shell from where command was ran) and its all forked processes.
-More efficient way to implement limits is through profiles which is discussed next.
+Once done, it will limit this parameter for the current shell (shell from where the command was run) and it’s all forked processes.
+More efficient way to implement limits is through profiles which are discussed next.